Contingent Workers and Alternative Work Arrangements

 More states should adopt innovations and step up their enforcement and prosecution of employers that misclassify workers as independent contractors.

-Congress should ensure that the Department of Labor has adequate resources for enforcement of the Fair Labor Standards Act, particularly its provisions dealing with the classification of workers.
+Congress should ensure that the U.S. Department of Labor has adequate resources for enforcement of the Fair Labor Standards Act, particularly its provisions dealing with the classification of workers.

 A new classification category for workers in response to the sharing economy is not needed.
 Policy innovation should focus on improving access to important benefits and protections, including social insurance protections, for all contingent workers.